Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Weed Control & Water Quality Protection

-Plainville’s weed control activities near wetlands and streams must comply with the Wetlands Protection Act, requiring coordination with the Conservation Commission for work within 25-100 feet of sensitive areas.
+Weed control near Plainville’s wetlands and streams is regulated under the Wetlands Protection Act, requiring coordination with the Conservation Commission for activities within 25-100 feet of sensitive areas.
 Chemical applications may need permits (NOI/RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
-Environmental protection measures include safeguarding groundwater, especially in Zone II wellhead protection areas, and preventing runoff into surface waters.
-Selective timing and species-specific control help protect beneficial insects and pollinators.
-Habitat value assessments ensure that weedy areas providing wildlife food or shelter are managed thoughtfully, and immediate revegetation or temporary stabilization is required to prevent erosion.
+Environmental protection measures include groundwater and surface water safeguards, pollinator protection through selective timing, and habitat value assessments to preserve beneficial species.
+Erosion control is critical, with immediate revegetation and temporary stabilization during treatments.
+For site-specific guidance and permit requirements:

 Plainville Conservation Commission